Rstar284/Rstar284/README.md

 - 😄 Pronouns: It>They/Them>any
 - ⚡ Fun fact: ~~Facts are not fun~~ I am non binary :)

-Listen to my favorite song! https://rstar284.tk/favsong.
-Im not responsible for any damage caused to you.

 ![Jokes Card](https://readme-jokes.vercel.app/api)

 <a href="https://github.com/Rstar284/">